kafoso/questful/README.md

 Same rule applies as for [strings](#filtering-filter-filter_types-strings), i.e. that the value part must evaluate to PHP syntax and that **only double quotes are supported**.

-The syntax is a different from SQL, though.
-While the percentage symbol `%` is used both here and in SQL, and may be used as a wildcard on the lefthand side, righthand side, or both at once, the symbol goes outside the quotes.
+The syntax is a little different from SQL, though.
+While the percentage symbol `%` is used in both Questful and SQL, and may be used as a wildcard on the lefthand side, righthand side, or both at once, the symbol goes outside the quotes in Questful.
 I.e. `%"bar"%`, and **not** `"%bar%"`, as the syntax would be in SQL.

 > **But why isn't the syntax the same?**